-If there is a tie, there are three options:
+If the runoff ballot contains another tie, there are two options:

-- 1. One person may accede to the other. - 2.
-If no one accedes, the winner can be determined by the flip of a coin. - 3.
-If neither of the above options is agreeable to both parties, then there shall be a runoff election.
+- 1. One person may accede to the other, - 2.
+If no one accedes, the winner can be determine by the flip of a coin by the Nomination & Elections Committee.